programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

 [^3]: The term "Wayback Machine" originally referred to the Internet Archive’s browsing service for its web archives.
 Today, the term is largely synonymous with the Internet Archive's web archive service itself, which is also how we will use the term in this lesson.
 The Internet Archive is one of the many organizations archiving the web.
 For a history of web archiving, see Ian Milligan, Averting the Digital Dark Age: How Archivists, Librarians, and Technologists Built the Web a Memory, 1st ed.
 (Baltimore: Johns Hopkins University Press, 2024).

 [^4]: In this lesson, we follow the terminology on the Wayback Machine's interface to describe web archive concepts.
 The Wayback Machine sometimes uses the word "capture" as a noun, which is equivalent in meaning to "snapshot".
-For a more rigorous terminology of web archive concepts, see [RFC7089: HTTP Framework for Time-Based Access to Resource States -- Memento](https://www.rfc-editor.org/rfc/rfc7089.html).
+For a more rigorous vocabulary of web archive concepts, see [RFC7089: HTTP Framework for Time-Based Access to Resource States -- Memento](https://www.rfc-editor.org/rfc/rfc7089.html).

 [^5]: Sawood Alam and Mark Graham, “CDX Summary: Web Archival Collection Insights,” in Linking Theory and Practice of Digital Libraries: 26th International Conference on Theory and Practice of Digital Libraries (TPDL 2022), Padua, Italy, September 20–23, 2022, Proceedings (Cham: Springer-Verlag, 2022), 297–305, https://doi.org/10.1007/978-3-031-16802-4_25